oracle-livelabs/database/db-operator-with-cicd/1-setup/setup.md

   ![Locate GitHub Username](./images/github-un-where.png)

 ## Task 3: Prepare for Terraform Provisioning
-The first part of the setup process will require the following information below to provision resources.
+This part of the setup process will require the following information below to provision resources.
 Retrieve these information and keep these in your notes (with _exception_ to the Jenkins Password  which does not have to retrieved) for Task 4, which will prompt you for these values.
 Click on the drop downs below for more information on how to retrieve these from the OCI Console:

 <strong style="color: #C74634">Note</strong>: Keep the following information and credentials in your notes.

-1. __API Key__ - API Signing Key to authenticate provisioning Database resources with
+1. __API Key__ - used to authorize provisioning Database resources with

  ## How to Create an API Key

- Creating an API Signing Key Fingerprint will list some of the required values you will need to provide in the following prompts.
+ By creating an API Signing Key, OCI will provide you a configuration file that contains some of the required information you will need to provide in the following prompts.
 To start, navigate to your OCI Console.

     On the top right, go to `User Settings` and create an API Key Resource.